r00dY/ai-design-benchmark/README.md

 GPT4-V answer: C ❌

-Reasoning again is not very convincing:
+Reasoning again shows lack of fundamental understanding of design:

 > Section C appears to be the most correctly and cleanly designed.
 The other sections have the following issues:
 >